lirantal/essential-nodejs-security-book/manuscript/injections.md

 What seems like a working solution should still raise a red flag, especially the username being used without being sanitized first.

 Because the password is compared to find an identical match, an attack vector would be to blindly try to match a record with a specific password.
-If the username is indeed un-santizied we can employ other MongoDB operators to find user records based on specific patterns by ending the following query:
+If the username is indeed un-sanitized we can employ other MongoDB operators to find user records based on specific patterns by ending the following query:

 ```bash
 curl -X POST -H "Content-Type: application/json" --data '{"username":{"regex": "demo"}, "password":"123456"}' http://localhost:31337/login